BigPay vs Wise Comparison for Malaysia 2023

 How many currencies do BigPay and Wise support?

-BigPay offers international transfers to 12 different countries, and you can spend internationally in currencies supported by Mastercard or Visa.
-Wise offers international transfers to 70+ countries, Wise account supports more than 50 currencies, and you can spend internationally in 170+ countries with linked Wise debit card.
+BigPay offers international transfers to a selection of around 30 different countries, and you can spend internationally in currencies supported by Visa.
+Wise offers international transfers to 160+ countries, the Wise account supports more than 40 currencies, and you can spend internationally in 150+ countries with a linked Wise debit card.